pymoso/PyMOSO/README.md

 ### Reference
 If you use this software for work leading to publications, please cite the article in which R-PERLE and R-MinRLE were proposed:

 Cooper, K., Hunter, S. R., and Nagaraj, K. 2018.
-Bi-objective simulation optimization on integer lattices using the epsilon-constraint method in a retrospective approximation framework. http://www.optimization-online.org/DB_HTML/2018/06/6649.html.
+Bi-objective simulation optimization on integer lattices using the epsilon-constraint method in a retrospective approximation framework.
+Optimization Online, http://www.optimization-online.org/DB_HTML/2018/06/6649.html.

 We also include an implementation of R-SPLINE, which can be cited as follows:

 Wang, H., Pasupathy, R., and Schmeiser, B. W. 2013.
 Integer-ordered simulation optimization using R-SPLINE: Retrospective Search with Piecewise-Linear Interpolation and Neighborhood Enumeration.
 ACM Transactions on Modeling and Computer Simulation, Vol. 23, No. 3, Article 17 (July 2013), 24 pages.
+DOI:http://dx.doi.org/10.1145/2499913.2499916

 ### Install Python 3.6+
 This software requires Python 3.6 or higher.
 Python can be downloaded from https://www.python.org/downloads/.